Agaricus cupreobrunneus: Distribution and habitat

 Agaricus cupreobrunneus tends to fruit in disturbed areas and grassy places, such as lawns, pastures, and roadsides.
 It can fruit by itself, gregariously, or in fairy rings.

 Edibility

-Agaricus cupreobrunneus is edible and good.
-Its taste is comparable to that of Agaricus campestris, but it is comparatively lacking in texture.
+A. cupreobrunneus is edible and good.
+Its taste is comparable to that of A. campestris, but it is comparatively lacking in texture.
 A. cupreobrunneus is not currently cultivated on a widespread basis, but is commonly eaten by collectors in the areas in which it grows.

 It does not contain the carcinogen agaritine, which appears in many other members of the genus Agaricus.